RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 GSoC 2019 students application opens March 25th, 2019.
 See [GSoC timeline](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#timeline) for more details.

-Start writing your proposal now!
+Start planning your proposal now!
 Check out our [list of ideas](https://rocket.chat/docs/contributing/google-summer-of-code-2019/#project-ideas) for some inspiration.

 Meet the mentors and students for GSoC 2019 and get some real-time help on next steps, please visit our 24 x 7 community server channel: